PrinceSanguan/Capchtcha_Laravel/README.md

 Dive into the captivating world of cryptographic challenges and seamless user experiences.
 The platform boasts a referral system, enhancing engagement and interaction among users.

-Check it out at my website here!
-[Crypto Captcha](https://www.captcha.free.nf).
+Check it out at my live website [here]!(https://www.captcha.free.nf).